South Korean, 73, linked to ferry disaster fails in asylum bid

 He was turned down.
 Prosecutors declined to disclose which embassy was contacted by Yoo’s representative, or if there were others.

-The Sewol, overloaded and traveling too fast on a turn, capsized and sank on a routine journey from Incheon on the mainland to the vacation island of Jeju.
+The Sewol, overloaded and travelling too fast on a turn, capsized and sank on a routine journey from Incheon on the mainland to the vacation island of Jeju.

 Most of the 476 passengers were children and teachers from the same school on the outskirts of Seoul.
 Divers are searching for 16 missing bodies.